 RPLI - Ignore the bounds

-Luis, astonished by the explanation, request his son to give him and example, the boy then continues: “Suppose a number like this: 56789, a bound of 2, and a mod 10. you start with 5, being the bound of 2, this mean you can take up to the digit 7 (this means that you can always collect as many fives, sixes and sevens following the rules explained).
-The sub-number formed is of “5+6+7”, following the rules, we will have all others sub-numbers: “6+7+8” “7+8+9” “8+9” and “9”, after applying the operation, you will find that the maximum remainder of the sub-number's sum will be of “9”, made by the sub-number “9”.
+Luis, astonished by the explanation, request his son to give him an example, the boy then continues: “Suppose a number like this: 56789, a bound of 2, and a mod 10. you start with 5, being the bound of 2, this mean you can take up to the digit 7 (this means that you can always collect as many fives, sixes and sevens following the rules explained).
+The sub-number formed is of “5+6+7”, following the rules, we will have all others sub-numbers: “6+7+8”, “7+8+9”, “8+9” and “9”, after applying the operation, you will find that the maximum remainder of the sub-numbers sum will be of “9”, made by the sub-number “9”.

 Luis is a former programmer now and he does not have the same ability he had years ago, please, help him in his task following the game previously defined.